 The guidelines below apply not just to interactions with current students, but any interactions with minors with whom an adult interacts as part of their employment with Santa Catalina (e.g., 8th grade applicants, siblings of students, former students who are minors, students visiting from other schools, etc.).

 - Engaging in unnecessary physical contact with a student in either a public or private situation.
 In applying this standard, the school will consider the age and developmental stage of the student, as well as the contextual circumstances.
 Ask permission before touching any student.
 Examples of generally accepted physical personal contact in safe-touch areas (i.e., shoulder, upper back, arm) if the behavior is obviously appropriate, such as when giving a handshake, pat on the back, a high five or brief embrace for celebration or support.

 - Making or participating in, sexually inappropriate comments; sexual jokes, stories, or jokes/comments with sexual innuendo with or in the presence of students, or displaying sexually-oriented materials in the presence of students, except where part of approved curriculum.

 - Intentionally being alone with a student outside of the school’s program expectations and/or outside of assigned responsibilities in a space that cannot be observed by others where other staff or supervisors do not know the interaction is occurring.

-- Intentionally being alone with a student on campus or away from the school without parent or supervisor permission;
+- Intentionally being away from campus with a student without parent or supervisor permission.